 Object is praised as Australia’s leading center for design, and the organization is proud of its influence on the booming design culture in the country.
-The organizations event and exhibition schedule features hundreds of designers’ works each year, and Object also organizes education workshops and programs to support young practitioners.
+The organization’s event and exhibition schedule features hundreds of designers’ works each year and organizes education workshops to support young practitioners.
 In addition to this, Object publishes its own magazine and is also the creator of the Audio Design Museum, audio tours that highlight the city itself as a design museum.

 Sherman Contemporary Art Foundation (SCAF)

 SCAF is a not-for-profit organization that aims to give wider exposure to practitioners from Australia, the Asia–Pacific and the Middle East.
 The gallery consists of four distinct areas – a large exhibition area, a mini ‘out-site’ space, a theater annexes and a Zen garden – offering a versatile atmosphere for both visitors and exhibiting artists, and enabling a wide spectrum of art media to be explored.
 The gallery also organizes a number of talks, publications, forums, workshops and functions, allowing stronger connections to be made between the art industry and the public.

 Chalk Horse is a contemporary art gallery that focuses on both Australian and international artists, with a commitment to helping local artists to gain exposure both in Australia and overseas.
 On top of the exhibitions they organize, the gallery also documents and publishes work by artists, curators, and writers, as well as organizes events that range from experimental music and sound nights to art talks and film screenings.
 The gallery operates without a permanent space.